silvansky/TwinPanelView/README.md

 - styling handles with background color, background image and handle image
 - minimum and maximum size limits support for subviews
 - leftView always preserves its width (on any resize)
+- saving and restoring position of handle (with encodable NSDictionsry)

 ## Usage example: